matrix-org/matrix.org/CONTENT.md

 operating_since = "2018"
 description = """
 What the service provides and any noteworthy limitations or features.
-It should NOT contain blatent marketing text.
+It should NOT contain blatant marketing text.
 We hold the right to ask for rewording it or reject it.
 """
 ```